 Landlords and Letting Agents

 specialists in the rented property sector and offer our Landlords and

-a Single inspections and testing
+Single inspections and testing

 of Gas Safety; Electrical

-Appliances (PAT); Electrical Installation - Routine
+Appliances (PAT); Electrical Installation -

 and report and full Electrical

-Energy Performance Certificates.
+and Energy Performance

-a Combined inspections for gas, electric,
+Combined inspections for gas, electric, Legionella

 performance.
-One inspection engineer to carry out gas
+One inspection engineer to

 electrical safety inspections and, if required,

 This feature of the service reduces time spent by

 yourselves, and tenants in organising and

 One call - One appointment - One visit.